bogdanrbucur/pal-e3/README.md

 All available data manipulation functions can be accessed from the `PAL` object using IntelliSense:
 ![ss2](https://imgur.com/pKDcXcd.png)

-### Release notes 1.4.10
+### Release notes 1.5.0

-- remove cache for VoyageAlertRoles as it's vessel specific
+- fixed many internal parsing methods
+- implemented skippable voyage alert config if allocation is already done